nomcopter/react-mosaic/README.md

    */
   onAdditionalControlsToggle?: (toggle: boolean) => void;
   /**
+   * Disables the overlay that blocks interaction with the window when additional controls are open */ disableAdditionalControlsOverlay?: boolean;
+  /**
    * Whether or not a user should be able to drag windows around */ draggable?: boolean;